ad-on-is/adonis-autoswagger/README.md

 # 💫 Extend Controllers

-## Add additional documentation to your Controller-files.
+## Add additional documentation to your Controller-files

 **@summary** (only one)
 A summary of what the action does